Veer119238738738273/CS4337_Project-1/devlog.md

 first while matching the rule that $1 is the oldest.
 Any time I get an Error it now shows history: bad id, in the console.

 Now I need to write my next function where I am going to implement the arithmitic appliers so that logic isnt duplicated.. etc.

+#10.21.2025 Time 11:05 PM
+So I wrote the code for the arithmetic function.
+However whenever I run the code I saw that using (/ a b) returned rational numbers like 7/3 and crashed with a raw division-by-zero error when b was 0.
+I think that I need to add a check to handle division by zero and use integer division with quotient instead of / so the output stays an integer and errors are caught properly.